 And – especially in these 2000s – “Don’t murder.”

-As I researched this topic, it became clear an employee’s family of origin has a significant impact on their worldview and feelings about morality.
+As I researched this topic, it became clear that an employee’s family of origin significantly impacts their worldview and feelings about morality.

 I grew up in a secure environment

-Two encouraging parents (including in the aunts’ and uncles’ families).
+Two encouraging parents (including aunts’ and uncles’ families).

 Family time, church, encouragement.
 The whole bit.